 The Norwegian real estate company Entra is the first company in Norway to have its revenues, investments and governance structure assessed in shades of green or brown in line with the updated Shades of Green methodology.
 The methodology has been developed in the ‘Sustainable Edge’ project in cooperation with leading Norwegian financial institutions, CICERO Shades of Green and ENOVA (the Norwegian public energy enterprise).

 Read the full company assessment here.

-The financial sector is seeking more practical information on climate risk.
-The ‘Sustainable Edge’ project is developing a tool for investors and creditors to understand how well-aligned a company’s business activities are with the transition to a low carbon economy.
+The ‘Sustainable Edge’ project has developed a tool for investors and creditors to understand how well-aligned a company’s business activities are with the transition to a low carbon economy.

 The transition to a low carbon and climate-resilient society requires financial flows to be channelled from 'brown' to 'green' investments.
-The project, led by CICERO Center for International Climate Research in partnership with leading Norwegian financial institutions, will contribute to make it easier to understand climate risk in practice.
-Sustainable Edge is financed by ENOVA, a Norwegian state enterprise established to promote environmentally friendly restructuring of energy use and production, as well as other partners who are actively participating in the project.
+The project is led by CICERO Center for International Climate Research in partnership with its subsidiary CICERO Shades of Green and leading Norwegian financial institutions.
+It is financed by ENOVA, a Norwegian state enterprise established to promote environmentally friendly restructuring of energy use and production, as well as other partners who are actively participating in the project.

-- Give an assessment of risk management for physical climate risk and transition risk.
+- gives assessment of risk management for physical climate risk and transition risk

-- Give an assessment of use of climate scenarios and alignment with the climate risk reporting recommendations from the Task Force on Climate-related Financial Disclosure (TCFD).
+- gives assessment of the company's use of climate scenarios and alignment with the climate risk reporting recommendations from the Task Force on Climate-related Financial Disclosure (TCFD).